mayankkushal/obsidian-expense-tracker/README.md

    - This opens the transaction modal where you can easily enter the details.
    - Click "Submit" to record the transaction.

 > [!TIP]
+> You can use the amount input as a calculator and put mathematical expression there

+> [!TIP]
 > You can create a shortcut on your mobile device to directly open the transaction modal.
 Use the Obsidian URI `obsidian://expense-tracker` when creating the shortcut.